squ1rrel-ctf/squ1rrel.dev/_posts/2024-09-10-csaw-plane-spotting.md

 author: kohrachel
 ---

-# Plane Spotting

 Last Friday night, the little me who aspired to be like those hackers in movies finally had her dreams come true.
 Or, girl tracks Russian planes.

 Right.
-This was the Plane Spotting challenge, as an intermediate OSINT challenge for the CSAW Qualifiers 2024.
+This was the Plane Spotting challenge, an intermediate OSINT challenge for the CSAW Qualifiers 2024.

 ## The Problem